 When the Islamic Empire grew to include northern India, about 750 AD, traders brought back sugar cane to the rest of the Islamic world.
 Sugar was very popular, and soon people all over the Islamic Empire were eating sugary candy and putting sugar in their tea.
 A new kind of sorghum reached the Islamic Empire from India too, and quickly became an important new food.

-On the other hand, Islam forbade people to eat pig meat (pork and ham and bacon), and people really did stop keeping pigs.
+On the other hand, Islam said people couldn't eat pig meat (pork and ham and bacon), and people really did stop keeping pigs.
 People were probably already not eating pigs in Egypt and Arabia and along the Mediterranean coast of West Asia, but with the spread of Islam people also stopped eating pigs in the rest of North Africa, in Turkey, Iraq, Iran, in India, and in Afghanistan.
 People stopped keeping pigs and started keeping more chickens and goats and sheep instead.